pritpalcodes/MyMandap---Assignment/Readme.md

-Sure, here's a suggested structure for your `README.md` file:

----

 # CLI Messaging App
+## Assignment by MyMandap - Submitted by PritpalSingh(aka ppcodes)

 This is a simple command-line interface (CLI) messaging application written in Go.
 It allows users to send messages between each other, broadcast messages to all users, and view message logs.